 There are many that will tell you that they believe and trust Him with their whole hearts, but the grip that fear has on them is evident in their existences.
 Fear robs us of energy, and one of the ways in which it does this is to prompt us to portion off ourselves.
 We do this so that we never have to confront the person—the real you—that is underneath the fear, because if that happens, something about the way we’re currently operating will have to change.
 Many of us are more afraid of change than we are of suffering.
 So, what ends up happening is that we give a whole lot to the person that is keeping us tied down and oppressed; we give a little to ourselves, and we give God the leftovers.

 Heavenly Father is the One with the power.
 He’s the One with overwhelming love for us, and He’s the One that can heal our lives and cause us to remain in His everlasting peace, but somehow, we convince ourselves that someone else has more power than Him.
 Jesus Christ instructs us in Matthew 6:33(NLT), “Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need.”
 Heavenly Father is holy, omnipotent, and magnificent!
 He can never, ever be in second place.
-That is a strategy that will not work.
+Trying to put Him there is a strategy that will not work.

 He tells us in Hebrews 11:6 that the way to please Him is to have faith.
 Every single person in the earth is a work in progress.
 We’re not perfect.
 We’re not going to get this thing right all the time, but God requires that we have a heart that is eager to please Him.
 Every day each of us has an opportunity to build our relationship with God and to grow closer to Him.
 He wants an intimate relationship with each of us.
 He gave His Son’s life for this to happen.
 If we’ll make a commitment to trust God more today than we did yesterday, we will be amazed at the difference it makes in our lives.